-After a two-year break from the NHL, Watson rejoined the Red Wings after the war for one season and was traded to the Toronto Maple Leafs on September 21, 1946, for Billy Taylor.
-A trade Watson later said was one of the highlights of his career.
-No wonder, in Toronto he quickly teamed up with centre Syl Apps and tough guy Bill Ezinicki to form a scoring trio feared around the league.
-This troika helped the Maple Leafs win the Stanley Cup championship (1947, 1948, 1949, 1951) four times during Watson's nine seasons at Maple Leaf Gardens, giving him a total of five Cup wins in his career.
-In 1948–49, he led the Maple Leafs in points and goals, with 26 goals and 19 assists in 60 games.
-He didn't take a single penalty through the entire regular season, also scored the eventual Stanley Cup-winning goal that year en route to a 4-0 victory of his old team, the Red Wings.
+After a two-year break from the NHL, Watson rejoined the Red Wings after the war for one season in 1945-46, and was then traded to the Toronto Maple Leafs on September 21, 1946, for Billy Taylor - a trade Watson later said was one of the highlights of his career. in Toronto he quickly teamed up with center Syl Apps and tough guy Bill Ezinicki to form a scoring trio feared around the league.
+This trio helped the Maple Leafs win the Stanley Cup four times (1947, 1948, 1949, 1951) during Watson's nine seasons at Maple Leaf Gardens, giving him a total of five Cup wins in his career.

-Watson played one more year as a professional, as player-coach of the Buffalo Bisons in the American Hockey League, before retiring in 1958.
+Shortly into the 1954–55 season, the Maple Leafs sold Watson to the Chicago Black Hawks.
+After three years in Chicago, Watson played one more year as a professional, as player-coach of the Buffalo Bisons in the American Hockey League, before retiring in 1958.